 James Pink - James Pink has over 20 years of experience in the medical devices industry including 10 years as a health care technology expert and lead auditor for a leading European notified body.
 He began his career as a product designer in the oil tools industry moving into medical physics and clinical engineering at the Royal Hallamshire Hospital in Sheffield, UK.
 His industry experience includes managing product development and quality assurance programs for active and non-active implantable and combination products.
 Mr. Pink is a contributor to several medical device standards committees including ISO 13485, ISO 14971 and various product-related standards.

-She has conducted internal and supplier audits using many different industry-specific standards and regulations.
-She also has vast experience writing quality procedures, developing quality management systems, and developing and presenting quality-related training and seminars.
-Ms. Book is a senior member of the American Society for Quality (ASQ), an ASQ Certified Quality Auditor (CQA), an ASQ Certified Quality Engineer (CQE), an ASQ Certified Manager of Quality/Organizational Excellence (CMQ/OE) and a RABQSA Quality Systems Lead Auditor.
+Janet Book - Janet Book has worked in the field of quality for the past 35 years in a wide variety of industries, including blood banking, food processing, quality consulting, chemical, pharmaceuticals and medical devices.
+She has conducted internal and supplier audits utilizing many different industry-specific standards, due diligence evaluations as well as capability assessments.
+She has been involved with writing quality procedures; developing supplier, internal and corporate audit programs; developing quality management systems; and developing and presenting quality-related training and seminars.
+Janet is a certified Six Sigma Black Belt and served as an adjunct professor at Carnegie Mellon University.
+Recently, she earned her Certificate in Privacy Law and Cyber Security and worked in privacy providing guidance on quality, regulatory and compliance functions.
+She is a senior member of the American Society for Quality (ASQ), an ASQ Certified Quality Auditor (CQA), an ASQ Certified Quality Engineer (CQE), an ASQ Certified Manager of Quality/Organizational Excellence (CMQ/OE) and an RABQSA Quality Systems Lead Auditor.